Could you have POTS?

 The information on this page, or any page of Sjogren’s Advocate, does not substitute for a formal diagnosis or medical advice.
 If you think you have POTS or another autonomic disorder, it is important to discuss this with your clinician.
 Please read the disclaimers page if you have not already done so.

-Most of these links are listed on the Resources page for Dysautonomia/ POTS.
+Most of these links as well as videos and additional resources are listed on the Resources page for Dysautonomia / POTS.

 ARTICLES FOR CLINICIANS

 Good overview of POTS (190)